 How To Start a Profitable Travel Blog: A Step by Step Guide

-Disclosure: this post may contain affiliate links.
+Disclosure: This post may contain affiliate links.
 If you make a purchase, I will get a commission at no cost to you.

 My Travel Blogging Journey

 I first considered becoming a travel blogger back in 2015.
 At the time, I was teaching English in Spain and came across Gloria Atanmo’s adventures on her blog, The Blog Abroad.
 Seeing another Nigerian American woman my age traveling to exotic places for a living was inspiring.
 But I dismissed the idea of being a globetrotting blogger.
 I thought it was wishful thinking, ridiculous, and even irresponsible.

-For a long time, I believed that I had to work a 9 to 5 at a respectable organization to be a responsible adult.
+For a long time, I believed that I had to work a 9 to 5 job at a respectable organization to be a responsible adult.
 Isn’t that what we’re all told?
 Fast-forward 3 years, and I’ve done a complete 180.
 After working office jobs in both the private and nonprofit sectors, I learned that I don’t have the personality, stamina, or temperament to work long hours for someone else.
-I absolutely despised being an employee!
+I despised being an employee!
 Sitting in a cubicle and taking orders from a superior was soul-crushing for a fiercely independent, nomadic spirit like me.

 In the months before I quit my job, I did a lot of soul-searching to figure out my next move.
 What am I good at?
 Which projects would I do for free?
 What would make me excited to wake up every morning?
 I was completely honest with myself.
 Through this process, I decided that I wanted to create a career combining my love for writing and travel while helping others in a meaningful way.
 That’s how Somto Seeks was born.
 In just 9 months, I went from working as a nonprofit fundraiser to working with major travel and lifestyle brands.
 I want to show you that you too can create a profitable travel blog and live the life you’ve always wanted.

 If you’re thinking of starting a blog, start with these two steps.
 You want to make sure you’re in it for the right reasons.